Kharkiv: Literature

 In the 1930s Kharkiv was referred to as a Literary Klondike.
 It was the center for the work of literary figures such as: Les Kurbas, Mykola Kulish, Mykola Khvylovy, Mykola Zerov, Valerian Pidmohylny, Pavlo Filipovych, Marko Voronny, Oleksa Slisarenko.
 Over 100 of these writers were repressed during the Stalinist purges of the 1930s.
 This tragic event in Ukrainian history is called the "Executed Renaissance" (Rozstrilene vidrodzhennia).
 Today, a literary museum located on Frunze Street marks their work and achievements.

 Today, Kharkiv is often referred to as the "capital city" of Ukrainian science fiction and fantasy.
 It is home to a number of popular writers, such as H. L. Oldie, Alexander Zorich, Andrey Dashkov, Yuri Nikitin and Andrey Valentinov; most of them write in Russian and are popular in both Russia and Ukraine.
 The annual science fiction convention "Star Bridge" (Звёздный мост) has been held in Kharkiv since 1999.

+Several notable writers are active in Kharkiv, including Serhiy Zhadan, Iryna Yevsa, and the science fiction and fantasy authors Andriy Valentynov and Henry Lion Oldie (the joint pseudonym of Dmytro Hromov and Oleh Ladyzhensky).
+The city also serves as the setting for several novels.

+The Kharkiv orthography of the Ukrainian language was adopted in 1927 during the All-Ukrainian Orthographic Conference held in the city.
+It was subsequently approved by the Ukrainian Academy of Sciences on 31 March 1929, and by the Shevchenko Scientific Society in Lviv on 29 May 1929.

+Today, this orthography is still widely used by the Ukrainian diaspora in many of its publications, most notably in Svoboda, the oldest continuously published Ukrainian-language newspaper.
+It is also utilized by certain contemporary Ukrainian writers, literary editors, and linguists.

 Music

 Academic choir of Kharkiv Philharmonic named after V. Palkin and chief leader of choir, prize winner of the all-Ukrainian choir masters contest, Andriy Syrotenko.

 There is the Kharkiv Philharmonic Society in the city.
 The leading group active in the Philharmonic has been the Academic Symphony Orchestra.
 It had 100 musicians of a high professional level, many of whom are prize-winners in international and national competitions.

 There is the Organ Music Hall in the city.
 The Organ Music Hall is situated at the Dormition Cathedral presently.
 The Rieger–Kloss organ was installed in the building of the Organ Music Hall back in 1986.
 The new Organ Music Hall will be opened at the extensively renovated building of Kharkiv Philharmonic Society in Kharkiv in November 2016.

 The Kharkiv Conservatory and the Kharkiv National University of Arts named after I.P.
-Kotlyarevsky has been the major music schools.
+Kotlyarevsky have been the major music schools.

 Kharkiv hosted the prestigious, tri-annual Hnat Khotkevych International Music Competition of Performers of Ukrainian Folk Instruments, and the "Kharkiv – City of Kind Hopes" festival.

-The black metal band Drudkh came from Kharkiv.
-In 2024, its former drummer Mykola Sostin, was killed fighting for Ukraine in the war.
+Kharkiv is home to numerous influential black metal bands such as Nokturnal Mortum, Drudkh, and Hate Forest.
+In 2024, Drudkh's former drummer Mykola Sostin, was killed fighting for Ukraine in the war.